 the signs of a rare, but serious lung disorder called eosinophilic pneumonia)

-unexplained muscle pain, tenderness or weakness
+unexplained muscle pain, tenderness, weakness or cramps

-burning sensations in the arms and/or legs
+loss or difficulty moving the arms and/or legs

 changes in heart rhythm